 Over the years, Google’s search engine has advanced like crazy!
-They introduced RankBrain in October 2015, which was a game-changer.
-Before that, Google would try to match up keywords between search queries and web pages.
-All changes in their algorithm were hand-coded by engineers.
+In October 2015, they introduced new AI called RankBrain, which was a game-changer.
+Before that, Google was largely limited to matching up keywords between search queries and web pages.
+Changes in their algorithm were hand-coded by engineers in periodic updates.

 RankBrain uses machine learning (AI) to understand meaning and semantics in language.
-It’s always learning how different words relate to each other to get a better understanding of content.
+It’s always learning how different words relate to each other to get a deeper understanding of content.
 In 2019, Google took this a step further with its BERT update.

 “BERT can consider the full context of a word by looking at the words that come before and after it—particularly useful for understanding the intent behind search queries.”

-This means overusing or using keywords out of context in your content to rank higher may do more harm than good.
+This means using keywords out of context in your content to rank higher may do more harm than good.
 Similarly, overusing or using irrelevant keywords will penalise you.
 On the other hand, because Google understands semantics, you can now easily rank for dozens of similar keywords in one blog, which is like getting 10 for the price of 1!

 How search engines work